-In addition to these, lack of adequate folic acid in diet during this time can affect or rather slow down the process of formation of new healthy blood cells in combination with Vitamin B12, which can cause the mother to have a type of anemia called folate deficiency Anemia (anaemia).
+In addition to these, lack of adequate folic acid in the diet during this time can affect or rather slow down the process of formation of new healthy blood cells in combination with Vitamin B12, which can cause the mother to have a type of anemia called Folate Deficiency Anemia.

-When should a pregnant woman start taking folic acid?
+When should a pregnant woman start taking folate?

 A folic acid dose of 5mg every day before pregnancy and during can be the safest path to follow for a woman who may want to conceive.

-The neural tube closes at the 12 weeks of pregnancy, and if required so, it is relatively safe to stop taking folic acid, as it will not have any more added benefits.
-However, it is recommended that for maintaining general health during pregnancy, folic acid should be continued to be a part of the diet.
+The neural tube closes at 12 weeks of pregnancy.
+It is relatively safe to stop taking folic acid, as it will not have any more added benefits.
+However, it is a must to maintain general health during pregnancy.
+Continue a folic acid diet during the period.

 There is no sure way of preventing birth defects with 100% certainty.
 Adequate consumption of folic acid before and during pregnancy can highly reduce the risks.
 Don’t wait till you find you are pregnant to get serious about that.
-Add foods fortified with it to your diet early on, especially if you are planning to conceive, to avoid any delay.
+Add foods rich in folate to your diet.
+Especially if you are planning to conceive, to avoid any delay.
 Consult with your doctor to determine the right amount of folic acid for you.